davexunit/gnumaku/README.md

 Thanks
 ------
-In particular, thanks to mark_weaver for helping me with everything Scheme and Guile related on a regular basis.
+Thanks to mark_weaver for helping me with everything Scheme and Guile related on a regular basis.
 Thanks to wingo for his coroutine implementation.
 Thanks to MIT Press for SICP.
-Many thanks to the fine folks on the #guile and #allegro rooms on freenode.
+Thanks to the fine folks on the #guile and #allegro rooms on freenode.